hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 -  The login nodes can be used for light interactive work.
 They can typically run the same software as the compute nodes.
-Some sites also have special interactive nodes for special tasks, e.g., scientific data visualisation.
+Some sites also have special interactive nodes for special tasks, e.g., scientific data visualization.
 See the ":ref:`hardware`" section where each site documents what is available.
    Examples of work that can be done on the login nodes :

    - running a GUI program that generates the input files for your simulation,
    - a not too long compile,
-   - a quick and not very resource intensive visualisation.
+   - a quick and not very resource intensive visualization.

    We have set limits on the compute time a program can use on the login nodes.